 “We serve underprivileged youth and families because we’ve been there.
 Having been in the same shoes as the people we serve, we really can relate to what they’re going through.
-We don’t get a salary to do this, and we both work two jobs.
+We don’t get a salary, and we both work two jobs.
 God sent us on this mission, and we want to make Him proud.
 He opened the doors for us to be able to do all that we’ve done.
 Funding is always a challenge.
-It’s hard to take it out of our own pockets, but we make sacrifices and do what we can to make it work.
+It’s hard to take it out of our pockets, but we make sacrifices and do what we can to make it work.
 “Showing Our Love to Save Our Lives.”

 Mentorship & Leadership

 To ensure the life skills we teach are incorporated into the lifestyles of youth and young adults.

 Annual picnic to promote community awareness and community togetherness.